 3. What happens during acupuncture?

 During your session, a licensed acupuncturist in Bend will insert hair-sized, sterile needles made of stainless steel into specific points of your body.
 The placement and number of the hair-thin needles (ranging from 5 to 20) will vary depending on your symptoms and condition.

 Once in place, you will lie still for about 30 minutes at the recommendation of your therapist.
 Your acupuncturist may also provide light stimulation to the selected acupuncture points.

 4. Does acupuncture work immediately?

 How quickly you feel the benefits of your acupuncture session will depend on your symptoms, severity, condition, and treatment plan.
-Generally, patients report feeling relaxed or energized as soon as their first visit.
+Generally, patients report feeling relaxed or energized as soon as their first visit with effective treatment.
 However, if you are not seeing results after a few weeks, you may need to take another treatment route, like chiropractic care or massage therapy.

 It is important to recognize that acupuncture treatment is a process, not a quick fix.
 After all, if your symptoms have developed over months or even years, the full impact of your condition won’t be undone in one visit.